 The Spotify download issue may result from a system software glitch/ bug.
 Usually, this is more likely to happen if you are using an old software system version.
 In that light, the best way to resolve it is by updating the system software, i.e., iOS, Android, or Windows.

-The Spotify Music Downloader is a top professional Spotify music downloader tool designed to help Spotify users download music, audiobooks and podcasts with zero limitation.
+The Spotify Music Downloader is a top professional Spotify music downloader tool designed to help Spotify users download music, audiobooks, and podcasts with zero limitations.
 Literally, the software downloads DRM-free Spotify music, which is playable on any device.